-You get tax rebates for modifying your home to make it safer.
-The healthy homes renovation tax credit allows you to claim up to $10,000 a year and receive a 15% refundable tax credit for renovations such as non-slip flooring.
+The Healthy Homes Renovation Tax Credit provides tax rebates for modifying your home to make it safer, allowing you to claim up to $10,000 a year and receive a 15% refundable tax credit for renovations such as non-slip flooring.

 The Ontario Senior Homeowners’ Property Tax Grant helps seniors with the cost of their property taxes and is available to seniors over 64 years old.
 Eligible applicants can get up to $500 each year.
 Single seniors must meet the income requirements of $50,000 or less and married or common-law seniors must meet the income requirements of $60,000 or less as a couple.
 You apply for the grant by completing the ON-BEN Application for the Ontario Trillium Benefit and Senior Homeowners’ Property Tax Grant, which is part of the personal income tax and benefit return.

 The Ontario Trillium Benefit is a combination of the Ontario Energy and Property Tax Credit, the Ontario Sales Tax Credit and the Northern Ontario Energy Credit.
 The eligibility criteria and benefit amount changes from year to year, so visit their website for up to date information.

 A reverse mortgage is a type of home loan for seniors that allow them to access the equity in their homes.
 There are no mortgage payments and interest is added to the loan balance each month.
 Payment is deferred until they die, sell or move out of the home.
 In Canada, reverse mortgages are available to seniors over 55 years old and the total balance of the loan cannot exceed the fair market value of the home.
 Reverse mortgages can be a viable option for seniors to fund their living costs in retirement.